YaniaNada/Cafe-Reward-Analysis-Project/README.md

 #### DATA DESCRIPTION:

-Data Structure: Multiple tables
+Data Structure: Multiple tables.
-No. Of Records: 306,534
+No. Of Records: 306,534.
-No. Of Fields: 14
+No. Of Fields: 14.
 More about data can be found in: https://mavenanalytics.io/challenges/maven-rewards-challenge/404c6060-60eb-400f-9bce-c3b9f97e9d5a

 The data simulates the behavior of Cafe Rewards members over a 30-day period.